Nil Gavani Kadhali

-Nil Gavani Kaadhali is a 1969 Indian Tamil-language crime thriller film, directed by C. V. Rajendran and written by Chitralaya Gopu.
+Nil Gavani Kaadhali is a 1969 Indian Tamil-language crime thriller film, directed by C. V. Rajendran and written by Chithralaya Gopu.
 The film stars Jaishankar, Bharathi, Nagesh, Jayanthi and Vijaya Lalitha.
 It was released on 7 March 1969, and fared well at the box office.

 Plot

 A gang of diamond smugglers led by a wily chief (M. N. Nambiar) is assisted by Babu (Major Sundararajan).
-His niece Malathy (Bharathi) meets the CID officer Shankar (Jaishankar) and hands over a packet at an airport lounge to be handed over to her uncle. and her elder sister Radha (Jayanthi) meets the pal Seetha Raman (Nagesh) and falls in love with him.
+His niece Malathy (Bharathi) meets the CID officer Shankar (Jaishankar) and hands over a packet at an airport lounge to be handed over to her uncle.
+Her elder sister Radha (Jayanthi) meets the pal Seetha Raman (Nagesh) and falls in love with him.
 The two pairs go through several adventures and expose the villains.